-Per NCAA Bylaws 17.30 and 31.1.6, member institutions shall conduct all intercollegiate competition in accordance with the playing rules of the Association in all sports for which the NCAA develops playing rules.
-For those sports in which the Association follows rules that are developed by other governing bodies and modified by the governing sport committee, the adopted playing rules shall be used.
-The governing sport committee will not consider any results for selection purposes that are not played in accordance with NCAA rules, or those rules adopted by an outside organization.
+Per NCAA Bylaws 17.32 and 31.1.6, member institutions shall conduct all intercollegiate competition in accordance with the playing rules of the Association in all sports for which the NCAA develops playing rules.

-NCAA Football Rules and Interpretations will be followed.
+NCAA Football Rules and Interpretations will be followed and may be downloaded at www.ncaapublications.com.
 Questions regarding the interpretation of rules should be addressed to Steve Shaw, secretary-rules editor, 205-458-3000, ext.
 205 or footballrules@ncaa.org.